gustavobio/flora/README.md

 3 110583        Xylopia sericea      Annonaceae         Pimenta         <NA>
 ```

-Smaller things like casing and missplaced whitespaces are also covered:
+Smaller things like casing and missplaced whitespaces are also automatically fixed in `get.taxa`, but there are specific functions for those as well:

 ```coffee
 fixCase("myrcia lingua")